Artyom17/layers/README.md

 ### Cylinder Layer
 The cylinder layer is similar to quad layer: it is an object in the world with image mapped onto the inside of a cylinder section.
 It can be imagined the same way a curved TV set display looks to a viewer.
-Only the internal surface of the layer **must** be rendered; the exterior of the cylinder is not visible and **msut not** be rendered by the browser.
+Only the internal surface of the layer **must** be rendered; the exterior of the cylinder is not visible and **must not** be rendered by the browser.
 ```webidl
 dictionary XRCylinderLayerInit {
   (XRLayerSubImage or XRLayerImageSource) image;